Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 2. Check Your CPU’s Voltage

-CPU voltage, also known as Vcore, is the amount of electrical power supplied to a central processing unit (CPU).
+CPU voltage, or Vcore, is the amount of electrical power supplied to a central processing unit (CPU).
 The voltage ensures that the processor runs at the correct clock speed and performs properly.
 If the voltage is too low, the processor may not function properly and be damaged.

 The voltage of your CPU can also indicate whether or not it has been overclocked.
-It has likely been overclocked if the voltage exceeds your processor’s standard voltage.
+It is likely overclocked if the voltage exceeds your processor’s standard voltage.

 3. Check Your BIOS Settings